 The post Forget your State Pension worries!
-I’d buy cheap UK shares today to retire rich appeared first on The Motley Fool UK.
+I’d listen to Warren Buffett and buy cheap UK shares appeared first on The Motley Fool UK.

 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.